Updated post: 27/04/19 | April 2019

 I am slightly reluctantly to include this as this post is about how to beat loneliness once it hits, not a lesson in how not be alone.
 But, of course, meeting other people, be they fellow travellers or locals means that you do not have to be alone all the time.
 For example, this could be through staying in hostels, joining a day tour or striking up a conversation in a coffee bar.

-Accept that solo travel loneliness is a temporary state of mind
+10. Accept that loneliness when travelling alone is a temporary state of mind

 Last, but by no means least, accept that your current state of mind is not going to persist throughout your trip.
 Trust me, it won’t.
 It’s a blip on your solo travel landscape.
 You will get through it and be all the stronger for it.